MBL-lab/MDTAP/README.md

 ### Getting started:
 Download and unpack the MDTAP scripts to any folder in your system.
 To run MDTAP from any folder, follow the instructions given below:
 - Go to the MDTAP folder after unpacking/unzipping <br> cd MDTAP
-- Change the permission of all the scripts in the MDTAP folder chmod 777 *.sh
+- Change the permission of all the scripts in the MDTAP folder <br> chmod 777 *.sh
-- Open the bashrc file to export the path for the scripts and to create an alias vi  ~/.bashrc
+- Open the bashrc file to export the path for the scripts and to create an alias <br> vi  ~/.bashrc
-- Paste the following lines in bashrc export MDTAPpath=/path/to/folder/MDTAP alias mdtap='/path/to/folder/MDTAP/mdtap.sh'
+- Paste the following lines in bashrc <br> export MDTAPpath=/path/to/folder/MDTAP <br> alias mdtap='/path/to/folder/MDTAP/mdtap.sh'
-- Save the bashrc file and run it by executing the following command source ~/.bashrc
+- Save the bashrc file and run it by executing the following command <br> source ~/.bashrc

-After installing MDTAP in your system, run the following command to call MDTAP and follow the on-screen instructions for the analysis of your MD trajectories.
+After you install MDTAP in your system, you can just run the following command to call MDTAP and follow the on-screen instructions to analyze your MD trajectories.

-mdtap
+#### mdtap